alvinkhalil/alvinkhalil/README.md

 - 👋 Hi, My name is Elvin, and i'm 22 years old.
 - 👀 I’m interested in Web Development, Backend .
-- 🌱 I’m currently learning Python/ Django.
+- 🌱 I am currently working as a Python/ Django Developer.
 - 📫 How to reach me  alvinkhalil@outlook.com.